CS45-FortyFive/FortyFive-Robot_ws/README.md

 ```

 ### 1.4 Network Configuration
-ROS 1 requires IP addresses in order to communicate between Robot PC and the remote PC.
-The remote PC and TurtleBot PC should be connected to the same wifi router.
+ROS 1 requires IP addresses in order to communicate between Robot PC and the Laptop.
+The Laptop and TurtleBot PC should be connected to the same wifi router.

-Run the following command in a terminal window on remote PC to find out the IP address.
+Run the following command in a terminal window on Laptop to find out the IP address.
 ```
 ifconfig
 ```